Alex427427427/obsidian_1/Mathematics and Geometry/Fourier Analysis/Fourier Transform and Frequency Domain.md

 ___
 Related: [[Frequency Domain]] [[Discrete Fourier Transform]]
 ___
-A mathematical operation that transforms functions of one space to functions of the reciprocal space.
+A mathematical operation that transforms functions in one space to functions in the reciprocal space.
 Most commonly applied to the time domain and its reciprocal frequency domain, but can be applied to any reciprocal pairs of spaces.
 They are formally known as conjugate spaces.
 ## From Frequency Domain to Original Domain
 It is best to start by understanding that functions on some domain can be constructed via its components from the frequency domain.
 These components are harmonic oscillations.

 Indeed, it is a fact that all functions on some space can be constructed from harmonic basis functions on that same space via linear combination.
 Thus the function has an associated plot of how much of the various frequencies make it up across the frequency spectrum.
-This plot in the frequency domain is its fourier transform.
+This distribution in the frequency domain is its Fourier Transform.
 To construct the original function, simply sum up all the harmonic functions with frequencies that appear in the frequency domain, with the appropriate amplitude and phase.

-Since the frequency domain is continuous, the above sum shall be an integral over frequencies.
+Since the frequency domain is a continuous distribution, the above sum shall be an integral over frequencies.
 Thus we have the **synthesis function** that constructs the original function $f(t)$ from the frequency domain profile $\hat f(\xi)$:
 $$f(t)=\int_{-\infty}^{+\infty}\hat f(\xi)e^{i2\pi\xi t}d\xi$$
 But how do we go the other way?
-In other words, construct the frequency domain function $\hat f(\xi)$ given the original function $f(t)$?
+In other words, construct the frequency domain distribution $\hat f(\xi)$ given the original function $f(t)$?
 ## From Original Domain to Frequency Domain
-Every value of $\hat f$ at a $\xi$ is a complex number representing the amplitude and phase of the harmonic function with frequency $\xi$.
+Every value of $\hat f$ at a $\xi$ is a complex number representing the amplitude and phase of the harmonic oscillation with frequency $\xi$.
 We detect the presence of each $\xi$ with resonance.
 We multiply the original function with that particular harmonic oscillation, essentially wrapping the original function around the unit circle on the complex plane at a certain period and seeing where the totality of the function's center of mass is.
 This is done by the **analysis function**:
 $$\hat f(\xi)=\int_{-\infty}^{+\infty}f(t)e^{-i2\pi\xi t}dt$$
-The easiest way to understand this function is to see that the negative harmonic function $e^{-i2\pi\xi t}$ takes away that component of the oscillation away from the original function, while all other frequency components remain oscillatory with some shifted frequency.
+Another easy way to understand this function is to see that the negative harmonic function $e^{-i2\pi\xi t}$ takes away that component of the oscillation away from the original function, while all other frequency components remain oscillatory with some shifted frequency.
 The oscillatory components all integrate to 0 over the entire domain.
-Only the component with frequency $\xi$ will remain present and be integrated to infinity.
+Only the component with frequency $\xi$ will remain present as a single amplitude and be integrated to infinity.
 This results in a dirac delta distribution on the frequency domain.
-In all other cases, there will be a general distribution on the frequency domain.
+In general, this results in a distribution on the frequency domain.
 ## The Transform
 The synthesis and analysis functions introduced above are in fact the Inverse Fourier Transform and the Fourier Transform respectively.
 ##### In terms of Frequency $\xi$